companieshouse/applications.developer.web.ch.gov.uk/README.md

 ### 3. Session handling

 We use the department-wide [Session Handler](https://github.com/companieshouse/node-session-handler) for managing session data.
-In order to make it's integration into the app more transparent and linear, there's a wrapper around it and can be found at `server/lib/Session.js`

-Presently, this service is not yet behind sign in but eventually will be .
-When this happens, the session wrapper implementation might need a few tweaks to account for this change.

 ### To-do

 - [] Integrate Structured Logging
-- [] Form-based validation
-- [] Multple form submissions
-- [] Lock down major dependencies to specific versions that are proven to work well
 - [] Repurpose for Typescript